Rafael-SW048/TA-Automation/README.md

 Finally, execute the `PVE_initial_setup.sh` script to perform the initial setup of your Proxmox server.

-For more information, refer to the following documentation:
+For more detailed instructions on setting up Proxmox, refer to the individual setup guides for Terraform and Packer.
 - [Terraform](terraform/proxmox/README.md)
 - [Packer](packer/proxmox/README.md)